F1 Practice Today: Dutch Grand Prix 2023 start times, schedule and TV

 READ MORE: F1 Driver Salaries: How much do Hamilton, Verstappen and co earn?

-We get under way early on Friday afternoon local time in Zandvoort with a 1-hour practice session.
+We get under way Saturday morning local time in Zandvoort with a 1-hour practice session.
 Here is the crucial start time wherever you are in the world:

 How to watch F1 practice live on TV today